Should You Put Affiliate Links in Your YouTube Videos?

 It can create a perceived bias.
 Once you have affiliate links, some viewers will question whether you genuinely recommend a product or just want the commission.
 This is manageable with transparency (disclose your affiliate relationships) and integrity (only link to products you’d actually recommend without the commission), but it’s a real dynamic.

 The income starts small.
 Unless you’re in a high-value niche with a large audience, your first few months of affiliate earnings will be modest.
 (See our breakdown of how much money YouTube affiliate links actually make for realistic numbers by channel size.)
 A new channel might earn $5-20/month from affiliate links initially.
 It grows as your catalog of videos grows, but the early period requires patience.
+One often-overlooked way to increase earnings from day one: if you have international viewers, a standard Amazon.com affiliate link only earns from US clicks.
+You need separate Amazon Associates accounts for each country, and smart links with geo-targeting route each viewer to their local Amazon store, so you earn from every click regardless of country.

 It requires some administrative work.
 You need to sign up for affiliate programs, generate links, format them properly in your descriptions, disclose the relationship, and maintain the links over time.
 None of this is hard, but it’s work that goes beyond just making videos.